JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### 5. Design Choices and Rationale

 - **TypeScript**: Chosen for its type safety, maintainability, and first-class support in VS Code extension development.
-- **Lox Language**: Selected for its simplicity and suitability for demonstrating interpreter concepts and component analysis.
+- **COBOL Language**: Selected for its relevance as a legacy language, providing a practical use case for the interpreter.
 - **Tree-walk Interpreter**: Enables dynamic, real-time analysis of code, providing insights that static analysis tools may miss.
 - **VS Code Integration**: Ensures the tool is accessible where developers already work, minimizing context switching.
 - **Modular Codebase**: Facilitates future enhancements, such as support for additional languages or more advanced analysis features.